 The Top 6 Reasons You Should Start Working Your Ass Off in the Gym

 Training increases your capabilities.
-That’s the law of progressive overload—lift something a lil bit heavier each day, get a lil bit stronger.
-Run a lil faster each day, get a lil bit, um, faster.
-A body that is increasingly capable makes for a life that is increasingly manageable (read: awesome).
+That’s the law of progressive overload—lift something a little bit heavier each day, get a little bit stronger.
+Run a little faster each day, get a little bit, um, faster.

 Do seated rows.

 Set a goal, work hard, accomplish said goal, rinse, and repeat.

 The more you reinforce hard work with a positive outcome, the more you think of yourself as a winner.
 If we get good at winning at exercise, we can be good at winning anything.

 4. Because you care about your family and friends.

 I don’t want to get too sappy (it’ll ruin my street cred), but the people closest to you rely on your love, energy, and compassion.
 Mismanaging your body is a disservice to them.